All Code Is Not Equal: On Research and Production Code

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

 Web development is at a point at which we need to make more fundamental distinctions.
 One of them is a more determined one between web documents and web apps (I’ll share my thoughts separately), another one is between research and production code (which I’ll discuss here).

 For some reason, our insight has much stopped here.
-(Please note that I tend to use generalizations for emphasis, so understand exceptions to prove the rule.)
+(I tend to generalize and exaggerate for emphasis.)

 The first point I like to make is that in any language, there are roughly two types of code.
 As you noticed, I like to call one type research and the other one production code.
 All code appears to fall into either category.

 The primary difference between the two types of code is purpose.
 Secondary differences, in consequence, are quality and audience.

 The purpose of research code is experimentation, testing, and delivering proof of concept.
 It may be of low quality, and can be uncomfortably unstable and non-interoperable.
 It’s used by individuals and confined groups.
 Examples range from test suites for technical standards to prototypes for commercial websites to plain trial and error.

 The purpose of production code is live deployment and use.
 Ideally it’s of high quality, robust, maintainable, and scalable.
 It’s usually serving end users.
 Examples include much of what carries an expectation to work reliably, most notably commercial services but well including personal websites.

 There is another major distinction one can make between types of code, namely context (personal/amateur and industrial/professional).
 I don’t deem this distinction decisive because it appears to translate into a difference of complexity rather than one of quality.
 It’s also less relevant because issues in the amateur context have a much smaller radius and impact.